WeeverApps/iota/README.md

     	}
     }

-A system delivering IoTA feeds should never expose this property, but accept it when incoming from a trusted source.
+A system delivering IoTA feeds should never expose this property without proper authentication, and should only accept it when incoming from an autenticated source.

-### Other Notes
+### Comments and Logging
 Any property prefixed with underscore `_` should be ignored by IoTA parsers, and considered a "comment", or developer documentation.
 JSON does not allow for inline comments, so this is our compromise.

-Any property prefixed with a double underscore `__` should also be ignored, and should be reserved for content generated automatically by a feed provider for internal purposes.
-For example, a timestamp, server signature, etc. An example of this usage would be:
+Any property prefixed with a double underscore `__` should also be ignored, and should be reserved for content generated automatically by a feed provider for logging or other internal purposes.
+For example, a timestamp, server signature, etc.

     {
-        "__timestamp":      "2014-11-13T14:19:09-05:00",
+        "__timestamp":      "2015-04-13T14:16:19-05:00",
-        "__server":         "iota-feed-001",
+        "__server":         "iota-feed-aggregator-001",
         "name":             "Test",
-        "tags":             ["testing", "comments"],
         "properties":       {
             "test":     true,
             "_test":    "If true, this is a test, if false this is real."